 A general-purpose gift gives HMRI the flexibility to decide, through our internal grant applications, which activities and projects are funded by your bequest in response to changing research needs and priorities.

 Some people may prefer to specify which particular research discipline (such as asthma or cancer research, for example) they support with their bequest.
 HMRI does this by making your funding available (again through our annual grants round) with criteria that researchers must meet.
+You may also like to consider leaving a bequest to one of our wonderful auspiced fundraisers, for example The Mark Hughes Foundation (for brain cancer research) or Hunter Children’s Research Foundation (for childrens’ illnesses research).

 You can state your preference in your Will.